2bndy5/CirquePinnacle/docs/python.rst

    .. important::
        Remember that any driver other than ``linux_kernel`` will require ``sudo`` permission.
        This *will* cause problems if using ``sudo`` from a python virtual environment because ``sudo`` will invoke the system install of the python interpreter (not the virtual environment's install of the python interpreter).

-       If you need to use ``sudo`` from within a virtual environment, then you must specify the path to the virtual environment's install of the python interpreter.
+       If you need to use ``sudo`` from within a virtual environment, then you *must* specify the path to the virtual environment's install of the python interpreter.

        .. code-block:: shell
            :caption: given that the virtual environment is located in ``~/venv``

-           sudo ~/venv/bin/python example/cpython/relative_mode.py
+           sudo ~/venv/bin/python examples/cpython/relative_mode.py